 What is channel migration?

-Channel migration can also damage or destroy homes, septic systems, roads, and other infrastructure.
-Impacts from a moving stream may take lives.
-In Washington, migrating streams have washed homes downriver, undercut banks, destroyed roads, and sent trees toppling onto homes.
-This is why local governments are required to identify channel migration zones and limit development within these areas.
+Channel migration can also damage or destroy homes, septic systems, roads, bridges, and other infrastructure.
+A moving stream may take lives.
+In Washington, migrating streams have washed homes down river, undercut banks, destroyed roads, and sent trees toppling onto homes.
+This is why local governments are required to identify and limit development within channel migration zones.

-Changing conditions such as land development can alter peak stream flows, increasing the frequency of high magnitude floods.
-Climate change may result in different flooding patterns in the future and further affect channel migration.
+Changing conditions such as land development can alter peak stream flows, thereby increasing the frequency of high-magnitude floods.
+Climate change may result in different flooding patterns in the future, further affecting channel migration.

 Identifying channel migration zones